 “You could always retire to dry land and become a teacher, Hemi.”

 With a brief, noisy flutter of wings, Herschel flapped his way to the table top.
-Hemi balled up the scrapings of some leftover glop between his thumb and forefinger, and tossed it onto the table in front of the pigeon.
+Hemi balled up the scrapings of some leftover glop between his thumb and forefinger and tossed it onto the table in front of the pigeon.
 The bird pecked at the glob nonchalantly.

 Chips appeared in the hatchway to the galley.
 She caught Hemi’s eye and ignored Percy.
 “Hemi, the fucking welds along the fucking crack in the cargo hold are weeping pretty fucking aggressively.”